benhauser/ml-lab/README.md

 I'm trying to figure out the best programming language to use for Machine Learning.
 My three candidates are:

-1. Octave (Matlab).
+1. Octave (MATLAB).
 This is the language chosen by Andrew Ng for his excellent [Machine Learning](https://www.coursera.org/learn/machine-learning) course at Stanford.
 Andrew has stated this was a carefully considered decision based on his experience that students learn more quickly in this high-level language.
 1. Python.
 This seems to be the most popular choice for Machine Learning in industry.
 1. JavaScript.
 I considered JavaScript because the language is so ubiquitous and convenient.
 I've been doing a lot of JavaScript lately (haven't we all?) and I knew I could show off my Machine Learning programs in a browser directly if I went down this path.